ubc-library-rc/intro-shell/content/03-working-with-files-and-directories.md

 ## Creating a file

 Now let's create a file.
 There are built-in text editors accessible through the shell.
-These editors are handy if you need to make a quick change from the shell or want to avoid having to open another program while you are working in it.
-Nano is a commonly used text editor.
+These editors are handy if you need to make a quick change from the shell or want to avoid having to open another program while you are working in the terminal. **Nano** is a commonly used text editor.

 Input
 {: .label .label-green}